 Christina Rossetti (1830 – 1894)

 On 5 December 1830, the English poet and writer, Christina Rossetti was born.
 Having a big reputation in a past century doesn’t guarentee that anyone reads you today.
-For proof of this see a previous blog post The 100 Best Novels, a list from 1898.
-Many names on this list are completely unknown to me.
+For proof of this see a previous blog post The 100 Best Novels, a list from 1898, many names on this list are completely unknown to me.
 But even after 120+ years Rossetti has never been forgotten.
 And quite rightly.
-Perhaps you remember her for her romantic poetry?
+Perhaps you remember her for her Romantic poetry?
 Her spirited ballads?
 Christian publications?
-Or her children’s poems?
-She is probably best known today for writing the words to what has become one of the most popular Christmas carols, In the Bleak Midwinter.
+Or her poems for children?
+She is probably best known today for writing the words to one of the most popular Christmas carols today, In the Bleak Midwinter.
 This is a short post, merely intended to give you a “taster” or a reminder of some of her wonderful work.